tdilauro/Simplified-wiki/Deployment-Instructions.md

 # Manual step: install env/bin/simplified_env and add the following line to the bottom of env/bin/activate:
 # source simplified_env
 source env/bin/activate
 ```

+# Outstanding problems

+## Database for unit tests

+I need a transient database to use when running the unit test suite.
+This would be a database that I can destroy and re-create if something goes wrong during a test.

+1. I set up postgresql servers on the development machines and create/destroy databases as needed.
+2. Test database managed on the same terms as the dev/qa/production database.
+Instead of getting to a known state by dropping and recreating the database itself, I do it by dropping all the tables.
+3. I change the tests to use sqlite instead of postgres.